joonhongpark11/poker_helper/README.md

 - 2024/06/14: Started making the main function for the game.
 I need to deal with coins from now.

+- 2024/06/15: Finished making functions for drawing hole cards for each player.
+Surprised by the quality of object orientied programming.

 </details>

 # To-do List